 Now we turn to the perturbations generated during inflation.
 The perturbed FRW metric in its 3+1 decomposed form is \cite{Arnowitt:1962hi}:

-where $\alpha$, $\beta$, $\zeta$ are the scalar-type perturbations, and $h_{ij}$ is the tensor-type perturbation.
-The comoving time $\tau$ is defined by the relation $d\tau\equiv a^{-1}(t)dt$.
+where $\alpha$, $\beta$, $\zeta$ denote the scalar-type perturbations, and $h_{ij}$ represents the tensor-type perturbation.
+The comoving time $\tau$ is defined by the relationship $d\tau\equiv a^{-1}(t)dt$.
 In uniform-$\phi$ gauge, $\alpha$ and $\beta$ become constraint degrees of freedom only, and the only dynamical scalar perturbation is $\zeta$ \cite{Maldacena:2002vr, Chen:2006nt}.
-In order to get an analytical solution of $\zeta$, we define the well-known Mukhanov-Sasaki (MS) variable $u$ as:
+To obtain an analytical solution of $\zeta$, we define the well-known Mukhanov-Sasaki (MS) variable $u$ as:

-and this variable satisfies Mukhanov-Sasaki equation in the Flourier space as \cite{Sasaki:1986hm, Mukhanov:1988jd}: \\ where prime denotes derivative with respect to comoving time $\tau$, and the effective potential term is given by the following expression:
+and this variable satisfies Mukhanov-Sasaki equation in the Flourier space as \cite{Sasaki:1986hm, Mukhanov:1988jd}: \\ where prime denotes the derivative with respect to comoving time $\tau$, and the effective potential term is given by the following expression: